Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 We’ve found that although Lush LED grow lights produce slightly less harvest weight in competition with HID (including double-ended bulbs), they produce 10-15% more cannabinoids and terpenoids, and you save several days off of each season because your cannabis plants grow and mature faster.
 So when you calculate the total long-term cost of buying his LED light and running it versus running HID lights and replacing bulbs every season or two, Lush grow lights are a far better investment than HID grow lights.

 As regards leaf bleaching and the evils associated with it, Matt sent us convenient three-dimensionalized charts that show exactly how many photons are reaching plants at various grow light heights above the canopy.
 We’ve used his lights that replace 1000-watt HID at close as 18-22 inches from the canopy with no burning, bleaching or heat stress.
-No other LED brand or model we’ve tested provided the close distance-to-canopy, canopy penetration, and successful harvest outcomes that Lush grow lights provide.
+Here’s an example of a Lush chart…

-One final note—you can’t trust those so-called “LED review sites” that are so pervasive online.
+And here’s a caution—you can’t trust most of those online “LED grow light review sites.”
 Notice these sites say little or nothing about harvest weight, cannabinoid and terpenoid percentages, strains grown, what they competed the test LED model against, and other relevant details.

 They don’t show marijuana grow op photos of their alleged LED grow light test, and I don’t think these reviewers are actually using the lights to grow marijuana, if they used them at all!